 Drummer, meet metronome

 We began using metronome as often as possible and introduced it to every drummer we recorded.
 Most of them hated it.
 Once we made the transition to computer recording, tracking without metronome would make life of a sound engineer even more hard so we made every drummer use it sine exceptione.
-Without it there was no way to edit their crappy playing and so all drummers silently agreed.
-Now the parts that didn’t have drums were easy to record.
+Without it there was no way to edit their crappy playing to grid and so all drummers silently agreed.
+Finally the parts that didn’t have drums were easy to record.

 Back to roots

-For some 15 years I could not listen any music outside the studio as all music sounded bad.
+For some 15 years I could not listen any music outside the studio as everything sounded bad.
 Once I was re-introduced to vinyl records I found the joy of listening to music again.
 There definitely will be more about this topic on future blog posts.
-As I started digging albums from the 60’s, 70’s, 80’s and 90’s, I noticed that the tempos were very much alive.
+As I started digging albums from 60’s, 70’s, 80’s and 90’s, I noticed that the tempos were very much alive.
 If you’d try to use a click track, you’d be off after few bars.
 This would apply to nearly all genres.
 The more talented the drummer, the bigger the tempo difference.

 When making click tracks it surprised me how much the tempos varied.
 The classic 80’s rock hits were definitely not played to metronome and when only listening, you’d never notice that.